AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

         ping 172.16.1.19
         ping 172.16.1.20
         ```
-        > :beginner: The `ping(1)` command is famous for exactly this use, just to see if a network device is online.
-It's actually an abbreviation for "packet Internet groper," and while it can do a number of neat things, all we're doing here is sending a message to the address you specify asking for a response.
+        > :beginner: The `ping(1)` command is famous for exactly this use: to see if a network device is online.
+It's actually an abbreviation for "packet Internet groper," and it is analogous to the concept of a ping used in sonar technologies.
+While the `ping` command can do a number of neat things, all we're doing here is sending a message to the address you specify asking for a response.
 Much like making a telephone call to a friend, if they pick up and a response arrives, you know they're alive.
 If no response arrives, well, one hopes they're just not answering their phone right now.
+It happens!
         >
-        > On most systems, invoking `ping` this way will cause your machine to try reaching the destination address forever, but if no response arrives within a few seconds, then it's very unlikely that trying for any longer will succeed.
+        > On most systems, invoking `ping` this way will cause your machine to try reaching the destination address forever.
+If no response arrives within a few seconds, though, it's very unlikely that trying for any longer will succeed.
 To stop `ping`, press the `Control` key and, while keeping it pressed, press the `c` key on your keyboard.
-This keyboard sequence is sometimes notated as `^C` (often called "Emacs style" or "hat style") or `C-c` (often called "Vim style").
+This keyboard sequence is sometimes notated as `^C` (often called "Emacs style" or "hat style" notation) or `C-c` (often called "Vim style").
         >
-        > If the address you probe does not respond, you might see output like this, and notice that the `^C` indicates when I pressed the Control-C keyboard combination to stop `ping`ing:
+        > If the address you probe does not respond, you might see output like that shown below.
+Notice that the `^C` indicates when the Control-C key combination was pressed to stop `ping`ing:
         > ```sh
         > vagrant@ubuntu-xenial:~$ ping 172.16.1.20
         > PING 172.16.1.20 (172.16.1.20) 56(84) bytes of data.